aaiiccaa/aaiiccaa/README.md

 <br/>
 <br/>

-hi, i'm [Aisha Farizka Mawla], an undergraduate student of Informatics.
+hi, i'm Aisha Farizka Mawla, an undergraduate student of Informatics.
 Passionate in web developing.
 Like learning something new and sharing knowledge to others

 - 💼 any freelance work? do reach, [email](mailto:aishafarizka.a@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;